Meet the expert: Exploring civil engineering with Joe Gattas

 Playing with origami and LEGO as a child were formative experiences for Dr Joe Gattas.

-Now a Senior Lecturer in UQ’s School of Civil Engineering, Dr Gattas was fascinated by the ways intricate components could be combined to revolutionise the appearance and function of his youthful creations.
+Now an Associate Professor in UQ’s School of Civil Engineering, Dr Gattas was fascinated by the ways intricate components could be combined to revolutionise the appearance and function of his youthful creations.

 An innate interest in civil engineering